mosip/documentation/docs/ftm.md

 ### Secure Provisioning

-Secure provisioning is applicable to both the FTM and the Device providers.
+Secure provisioning applies to both the FTM and the Device providers.

 1. The devices and FTM should have a mechanism to protect against fraudulent attempts to create or replicate.
 2. The device and FTM trust should be programmed in a secure facility which is certified by the respective MOSIP adopters.
-3. The organization should have mechanism to segregate the FTMs and Devices built for MOSIP using a cryptographically valid and repeatable process.
+3. The organization should have a mechanism to segregate the FTMs and Devices built for MOSIP using a cryptographically valid and repeatable process.
 4. All debug options within the FTM or device should be disabled permanently
-5. All key creations need for provisioning should happen automatically using FIPS 140-2 Level 3 or higher devices.
+5. All key creations needed for provisioning should happen automatically using FIPS 140-2 Level 3 or higher devices.
 No individual or group or organization should have a mechanism to influence this behaviour.
 6. Before the devices/FTM leaves the secure provisioning facility all the necessary trust should be established and should not be re-programmable.

 {% hint style="info" %}
-_As there is no adopter-specific information being exchanged at the management server or at the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
+_As there is no adopter-specific information being exchanged at the management server or the FTM provisioning server, there are no mandates from MOSIP where these are located globally.
 However, the adopter is recommended to have an audit and contractual mechanisms to validate the compliance of these components at any point in time._
 {% endhint %}